akretion/factur-x/README.rst

 Changelog
 =========

-**WARNING** Since release 3.2/3.3, the command line tools (facturx-pdfextractxml, facturx-pdfgen, facturx-xmlcheck, facturx-webservice) are not packaged with the lib any more, because I haven't found how to make it work with pyproject.toml.
-Help appreciated.

 * Version 3.6 dated 2024-12-14

   * Fix regression for order-x and zugferd caused by change to support absolute namespace declaration